hamidghaedi/sequencing_benchmark_datasets/README.md

 # Sequencing Benchmark Datasets

-This repository hosts all of the raw and processed data used in the benchmarking study published in **Nature Biotechnology** (September 2021).
+This repository hosts all of the raw and processed data used in the benchmarking study by Wenming Xiao et al, published in **Nature Biotechnology** (September 2021).

 ## Study Overview